 When I first played around with the idea of pairing wine with chocolate, I wasn’t sure how I felt about it.
 Chocolate is such a powerful product to work with, given its rich quality and often overly sweet connotation.
 Some of my favorite chocolate desserts are the most simple, but made with the highest quality ingredients.
 This truffle recipe by King Arthur Flour (from my home state of Vermont!) requires only chocolate and heavy cream to make the centers, leaving you free to coat them with just about anything you want.
 The chocolate ganache is smooth and rich, but not cloyingly sweet.
 Adding nuts or some sort of a crunchy exterior will also break up the overall smooth texture, however there were no complaints about the traditional chocolate dipped ones!
 Here are some photos from our truffle efforts:

 After about 2 truffles, your hands may look like this.
 I spy some Rebecca Haas jewelry beneath the layer of chocolate.

-In celebration of Valentine’s Day next weekend, we've released a little of the 2003 Sacrérouge from our library ($75/bottle) so you too can enjoy it with the truffles you'll be whipping up -- it’s sure to be a pairing you’ll never forget.
+If you have a Sacrérouge in your cellar to enjoy with the truffles you'll be whipping up it’s sure to be a pairing you’ll never forget.
 If you recreate this dessert (or create a TCV wine and food pairing of your own!), be sure to let us know on any of our social media handles- Facebook or Twitter or Instagram - or just leave us a comment here!
 When you do, tag @tablascreek and use #EatDrinkTablas

 A few other resources: